No NBA owners saying they’ll side with Sterling

 For Sterling to be forced to sell, 75 percent of NBA clubs would have to vote in favor of such a move.
 That means if 29 teams vote, Silver would have to get 22 yes votes.
 If all 30 clubs have a vote, the number needed for passage rises to 23.

 “I fully expect to get the support I need from the other NBA owners to remove him,” Silver said.

-Fox News reported that Sterling said Tuesday he has no plans to sell the club.
+Fox News reported that Sterling said on Tuesday he has no plans to sell the club.
 Under NBA rules, the league will have to present Sterling with some sort of notice announcing that it intends to seek the termination of his ownership, and give him an opportunity to respond.
-At some point, the league’s Board of Governors would then be called, presumably for a vote.
+At some point, the league’s board of governors would then be called, presumably for a vote.

 “We are whole-heartedly behind Adam’s recommendation and plan to vote accordingly,” Orlando Magic chairman Dan DeVos said.